pkong-ds/social_media_trends_display/README.md

 ## About
-This repository contains a real-time data visualization of **social media trends** from 3 popular sites (twitter, facebook, fourspace).
+This repository contains a real-time data visualization of **social media trends** from 3 popular sites (twitter, google, reddit).